dm248/dm248.github.io/posts/bctf2024_Zero_to_Hero.md

 supplied code is copied to a fixed starting address 0x10000 and executed.
 However, the chal is seccomped, the only allowed syscall is`exit`=> you have to leak the flag one byte at a time.

 Getting just`exit`might have felt anal but there was good reason for that.
-For example, with ability to`write`to stdout one can bruteforce ALSR in less than a minute :) [Syscalls do not segfault on bad address; rather, they return a meaningful error code.]
-The alternative would have been running the code in an emulator, which gives much more flexibility in what limits to put on the supplied code - but that looked like too much work to implement.
+For example, with ability to`write`to stdout one can bruteforce ASLR in less than a minute :) [Syscalls do not segfault on bad address; rather, they return a meaningful error code.]
+The alternative would have been running the code in an emulator, which gives us much more flexibility in what limits to put on the supplied code - but that looked like too much work to implement.

+Here are two [solvers](https://github.com/b01lers/b01lers-ctf-2024-public/tree/main/pwn/zero_to_hero/solve) from the public bctf2024 repo.

 #### Step 0